 Bon Condominium is only 500 metres to Umeda Station making it a great central place to stay.
 Its self contained too which is fantastic for families wanting to save a little by preparing some of their own meals.
 Rooms can accommodate families of between either four or five people and there is the option of partitioning off one of the beds which is great for little ones needing to go to sleep earlier or for older kids just wanting some privacy.

 Crystal Exe is a two-bedroom self-contained apartment in a great location in Namba.
-This apartment comes with enough bedding for up to five people – a double, two singles and sofa bed so plenty of room for everyone.
+This apartment comes with enough bedding for up to six people – a double, two singles and sofa bed so plenty of room for everyone.
 Plus having a separate lounge, balcony, kitchen and laundry are all great features for families.

 Crystal Exe is in a good location – just 77 metres to Kintetsu-Nippombashi Station and super close to the heart of the Dotonbori area, Shinsaibashi Shopping Street and the Kuromon Market.